tstellanova/icm20689/README.md

 The ICM-20689 is a 6-axis motion tracking device that combines a 3-axis gyroscope, 3-axis accelerometer, and a motion processor.
+This driver supports some similar 6dof devices in the same family, such as:
+- ICM-20602
+- ICM-20608G

 ## Status